The President's Cake: Production

 The film is the feature directorial debut of Hasan Hadi, who co-wrote the script with Eric Roth.
-It was filmed entirely in Iraq, using mostly untrained actors.
+It was filmed entirely in Iraq, using ⁷mostly untrained actors.

 The film received support and grants from the Doha Film Institute, and SFFILM Ranin Grant.
 It was also selected for the 2022 Sundance Institute Directing and Screenwriting Labs.
 Marielle Heller, Eric Roth, and Chris Columbus are among the executive producers.

 Release

 The film had its world premiere at the 2025 Cannes Film Festival in the Directors' Fortnight section, on May 16, 2025.
 It became the first film from Iraq to compete in the Directors' Fortnight, and won the top prize in the section, the only Cannes Film Festival award voted for by attending audience members.

 On May 27, 2025, Sony Pictures Classics acquired distribution rights to the film in North and Latin America, Eastern Europe, India, and Southeast Asia.